MandsMM/Maya/README.md

 #Keys is a script to remove keys and zero out controls on selected

 #BlendWeightsPainter is a blendshape weight paint assistant, to paint half or copy and paste painting

+#Xray are various short scripts to help modelers to xray geometry